zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 ```

 ### Role-based Access Control Permissions
-To allow standby pools to create container groups, you need to assign the appropriate permissions to the standby pool resource provider.
+To allow standby pools to create container groups in your subscription, assign the appropriate permissions to the standby pool resource provider.

 1) In the Azure portal, navigate to your subscriptions.
 2) Select the subscription you want to adjust permissions.